LVR Calculator

 You do not always need a bank valuation to determine LVR, but it depends on a few conditions.

-Lenders do not value your property and use the asset price mentioned in the contract of sale for determining the LVR if you fulfil the following conditions:
+Lenders do not value your property and will use the asset price mentioned in the contract of sale for determining the LVR if you fulfil the following conditions:

 - ✅ The value of the loan is either equal to the 80% LVR or less